 To set up a reminder, tap into an event and scroll until you see the Reminders header.
-Here, you can customize how often and when you’ll be reminded of the upcoming event.
-In total, you can be reminded six times about an item you’ve added to Timepage with the frequencies of:
+Here, you tap on the intervals at which you wish to be reminded.
+You can be reminded at any or all of the following options:

 - One week before